 “Circular and sharing economies are becoming a normal part of human and business life.
 Confrontations between businesses, NGOs and consumers are slowly changing towards interaction and collaboration.
 In my view, businesses need to become environmentally and socially more transparent, the selfish pursuit of economic profit can no more be the only driver.
 In a near future, consumers will become the producers of raw materials and for instance energy, so the holistic understanding about how things come sustainably together, i.e. co-creation, is essential.
 Current inflexible top-down environmental and natural resource policies must be rethought and reorganized.”

-Eeva Primmer is a Research Professor of environmental policy at the Finnish Environment Institute, with extensive experience in transdisciplinary work.
-Her research on institutions, policy implementation and organizational adaptation across public and private sectors and governance levels focuses on ecosystem services and biodiversity conservation.
+Professor Eeva Primmer is the Research Director of the Finnish Environment Institute, a multi-disciplinary and transdisciplinary research and development organization.
+Eeva’s research on institutions, policy implementation and organizational adaptation across public and private sectors, and governance levels, has focused on ecosystem services and biodiversity conservation.
 Combining empirical research with conceptual analyses she is interested in the ways in which values, arguments and governance mechanisms interact.
+She is a member of the United Nations International Resources Panel (UN-IRP) and involved in the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
 Eeva is also an Adjunct Professor (Docent) in Environmental Policy at the University of Helsinki, and a Mercator Professor at the University of Freiburg.
-She is an Associate Editor in the journal Ecosystem Services and involved in the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and the United Nations International Resources Panel (UN-IRP).
-She is a member of the Finnish Forest Council.
+She has been an Associate Editor in the journal Ecosystem Services and a member of the Finnish Forest Council.

 ”Co-creation for me is about securing real-world relevance and impact of the work of both the scientific community and the decision-makers who govern the environment.
 To this end, and to facilitate dialogue, my talk calls for explicit assumptions coined with different policy and governance mechanisms.”